 NUIN Application Requirements

 All applicants are required to fill out the Northwestern University application.
-Please use ApplyYourself to complete your application.
+The application link can be found here.

 The PhD is about doing research, and successful applicants will have had at least one solid laboratory research experience.
 Research need not have been in a neuroscience laboratory.